midl-dev/tezos-on-gke/README.md

 The private Tezos Node must not run in two locations at once, lest you are at risk of double baking and getting your funds slashed.
 Instead of a StatefulSet, a highly available pod backed by a [Regional Persistent Disk](https://cloud.google.com/compute/docs/disks/#repds) is used.
 In case of a Google Zone maintenance or failure, the baking pod is restarted in the other zone in an already synchronized state.

-It is recommended that the signer has a redundant power supply as well as battery backup.
+It is recommended that the signer have a redundant power supply as well as battery backup.
 It should also have redundant access to the internet.
 It should be kept in a location with physical access control as any disconnection event on the Ledger wallet will require entering the PIN.

 How to deploy
 -------------